Segs/Segs/docs/CONTRIBUTING.md

 * [SEGS Official Forums](https://segs.nemerle.eu/forumz/index.php)
 * [The FAQ Thread](https://segs.nemerle.eu/forumz/viewtopic.php?f=8&t=8244)

+### Chat with us on IRC

 If chat is more your speed, you can join us on IRC:

-### IRC
-Feel free to chat with us using the information below.

 **Server:** irc.nemerle.eu
 **Port:** 6667